A Culinary Tour de France

-Early afternoon you will have the time to discover this beautiful town, before heading of to Avignon in Provence.
+Early afternoon you will have the time to discover this beautiful town, before heading off to Avignon in Provence.

-This afternoon we take you back through history in the medieval town of Avignon which is known as a World Heritage Site.
-We will discover the ‘’Palais de Papes’’ from the 12th Century, the Cathedral of Avignon and the famous ‘’Pont d’Avignon’’.
+9.00 This morning you are free to go back through history in the medieval town of Avignon which is known as a World Heritage Site.
+Discover the ‘’Palais de Papes’’ from the 12th Century, the Cathedral of Avignon and the famous ‘’Pont d’Avignon’’.

 We leave this historical town and make our way to ‘’Nice la Belle’’, The Beautiful city of Nice.

-Lunch today will be at Jan’s michelin star restaurant
+12.45 Lunch today will be at a Michelin star restaurant

 This afternoon you are free to stroll around the city, do some shopping, have a drink on the famous Promenade des Anglais or simply relax and enjoy the beach.